-- a In the right pane's Properties list, click the Custom Input/Checkpoints tab. - b Expand the plus button and select Add Input/Output Property. - Provide a name, data type, and description (optional) for each property. - d Enter the property values in the Value column.
+- a.
+In the right pane's Properties list, click the Custom Input/Checkpoints tab 🌠. - b.
+Expand the plus button and select Add Input/Output Property. - c.
+Provide a name, data type, and description (optional) for each property. - d.
+Enter the property values in the Value column.

-9 Enter the request body directly - optional
+10. Enter the request body directly - optional

-You can enter the request body directly or link to a data source.
-To link to a data source, see step 10.
+This step describes how to enter the request body directly.
+(For details on linking to a data source, see the next step.)

-- a Return to the design document for the REST service and copy the Request body onto the clipboard. - b In the right pane of the Add REST Service window, open the HTTP view.
+- a.
+Return to the design document for the REST service and copy the Request body onto the clipboard. - b.
+In the right pane of the Add REST Service window, open the HTTP tab.
 Make sure the Body type in the drop down is set to Text, and click within the Body section.
 Press CTRL+V to paste the contents of the request into the pane.
-Make sure that there are no extra spaces before or after the body text. - Modify the element values within the XML body as required.
+Make sure that there are no extra spaces before or after the body text. - c.
+Modify the element values within the XML body as required.

-10 Link the body request to a data source - optional
+11. Link the body request to a data source - optional

 This step describes how to enter the Request body through a data source.
-For details on entering the Request body directly, see step 9.
+(For details on entering the Request body directly, see the previous step.)

-- a Return to the design document for the REST service and copy the request body to the clipboard. - b In the right pane of the Add REST Service dialog box, open the HTTP view.
-Make sure the Body type in the drop down is set to Text, and click within the Body section. - c Click the Link Body button to the right of the pane, to open the Select Link Source dialog box.
-For details, see "Select Link Source Dialog Box" on page 690. - d In the Select Link Source dialog box, click Custom Expression to expand the dialog box.
-Paste the clipboard contents, the Request body, into the Expression area.

-e In the Expression area, highlight the value of the element you want to link.
-In the upper pane, double-click on the custom parameter you defined in step 8.
+- a.
+Return to the design document for the REST service and copy the request body to the clipboard. - b.
+In the right pane of the Add REST Service dialog box, open the HTTP tab.
+Make sure the Body type in the drop down is set to Text, and click within the Body section. - c.
+Click the Link Body button to the right of the pane, to open the Select Link Source dialog box.
+For details, see "Select Link Source Dialog Box" on page 630. - d.
+In the Select Link Source dialog box, click Custom Expression to expand the dialog box.
+Paste the clipboard contents, the Request body, into the Expression area. - e.
+In the Expression area, highlight the value of the element you want to link.
+In the upper pane, double-click on the custom property you defined earlier in the properties list.
 The property is now linked to a value.

-f The modified expression appears in the Expression area.
+f.
+The modified expression appears in the Expression area.
 In the following example the custom Class property is linked to Class element in the REST document.

+'''

 <Class>{Step.InputProperties.RestMethod.Class}</Class>

+'''

-g Click OK.
+g.
+Click OK.
 Service Test places the data in the Body area.

-11 Test the method
+12. Test the method